CiscoTestAutomation/getting-started/start-guide/bestpractices/intro.rst

   * Reserve devices
   * Clean
   * Configure
-* Asynchronous
+* Use Asynchronous as much as possible
 * Constant review of coverage
-* Knowledge of source code and architecture
 * Prioritize testcases

 Reliable & Repeatable